warning

 Thank you for sharing some of them with us.

-How would you describe Julie at the beginning of the text, in the middle, and at the end?
+How would you describe Julie at the beginning of the text, in the middle and at the end?
 What character traits and emotions does she exhibit?
-Pause the video while we share with someone nearby how you would describe Julie at the beginning, the middle, and the end of the text.
+Pause the video and share with someone how you would describe Julie at the beginning, the middle, and the end of the text.

-What are some of her character traits and emotions?
-Okay, what did you come up with?
-Let's have a look.
+What are some of her character traits and evolutions?
+Okay, what did you come up with, let's have a look.

-She likes spending time at Mimi's home and wants Shocky to notice her, page 12.
+She likes spending time at Mimi's home and wants Shocky to notice her.

 She's intrigued about Mongolia, pages 21, 30.

-And then towards the end, at the end of the text, Julie is sad at remembering how Chingis left the school.
+And then towards the end, at the end of the text, Julie's sad at remembering how Chingis left the school.

-She's uplifted by him getting back in touch as an adult, pages 94 and 103.
+She's uplifted by him getting back in touch as an adult.

 What fantastic character traits, what a lot of emotions Julie experienced.

-Chingis' younger brother, he sits in Julie's class when the boys join the school and does not want to take off his hat.
+He sits in Julie's class when the boys join school and does not want to take off his hat.

 Julie's class teacher, she's still teaching at the same school when Julie returns to see it before it is demolished.